 Pretty much everyone that’s into Japanese car culture has heard of Mid Night Club.
 And if they don’t know about the underground racing team specifically then they probably have heard of the manga series “Wangan Midnight” or the computer game “Midnight Club”.
 Both of them were directly inspired by the street racing team which is more widely known as Mid Night Club but as a lesser-known fact is officially called “Mid Night Racing Team” or simply “Mid Night”.
 If you haven’t heard about Mid Night Racing Team at all then simply put they were a group of underground street racers.

-Before going deeper into the story there are some things that need to be addressed about the team.
+Yes, they still exist.
+But there is more to the sroty.
+Before going deeper there are some things that need to be addressed about the team.
 Rumors.
 Firstly, the team was founded in 1982 (not in 87 or in the 90s).
 Secondly, they never disbanded because of a clash with the bosozoku (the team is still alive).
 The rumor was started by a journalist who had written about it in an article for an unknown reason.
 Thirdly, they weren’t anonymous “businessmen”.
 They were regular dudes with all kinds of different careers but the difference is that they weren’t afraid to take part in illegal street races during the night.
 Also, Smokey Nagata was never part of the team.
 There are a lot more rumors which are spread by some bigger car media companies because they used unreliable sources.
 Like the Wikipedia article that existed about the club but was filled with a lot of false information, original members tried to edit the article as well to make it better but in the end, it got taken down.

 Mid Night Racing Team was founded in 1982 by 4 founding members: Yoshida, Kato, Terazawa and Yamada.
 The most important of them for the team was Yoshida who also became the chairman of the team.
 But before starting the club Yoshida was part of another group called the American Car Club (ACC), which was in the late 70s and early 80s.
 During that time tuning big American cars was popular and they used to drag race and do top speed attacks on the highways.
 One of the notable figures of the car scene was the head of ACC, Koichi Okawa.
 He was someone Yoshida had big respect for and in the end, they both had similar paths.
 After being in ACC for some years Yoshida decided to break off from the club and when he was independent he met with the other founders.
 The 4 founders went racing together to the highways and in the end, decided to create their own club.
 In the early days of Mid Night Club, the average age of the members was only around 22-23 years old.